Aesthetics · The Complete Field Guide

 Wabi-Sabi: The Art of the Beautifully Imperfect

-The Japanese art of finding beauty in imperfection, impermanence, and the incomplete — and the honest, handmade objects that bring it home.
+The Japanese art of finding beauty in imperfection, impermanence, and the incomplete — the complete guide to the philosophy, room by room, and the honest objects that bring it home.

 There is a Japanese word for the feeling you get in front of a hand-thrown bowl that sits slightly off-center, glazed in a color the kiln decided on its own — a quiet pull toward something honest, weathered, and unmistakably made.
 The word is wabi-sabi, and it is less a look than a way of seeing.